DawnDJ/CASA0018_Assignment2/README.md

 For each of the three target species – Adder (Vipera berus), Grass Snake (Natrix helvetica), and Slow Worm (Anguis fragilis) – 40 high‑quality images were selected.
 Selection criteria included: the animal occupies a substantial portion of the frame, the image is in focus, lighting is natural (not studio), and background is typical of UK suburban/rural habitats (grass, leaves, soil, etc.).
 This resulted in 120 species images in total.

 Step 2 – Constructing the ‘Unknown’ class from species images The 40 images for the ‘Unknown’ class were cropped directly from the 120 species photographs collected in Step 1.
 Using Windows screenshot tools (Win + Shift + S), rectangular regions containing no reptile parts were carefully extracted.
-Priority was given to foreground areas immediately adjacent to the animal (e.g., the ground the snake was resting on, nearby leaves or twigs), because these patches share the same camera distance, lighting and resolution as the target species.
-Any crop that accidentally included a scale, eye or body contour was discarded.
 This process yielded exactly 40 clean environmental crops.

 Step 3 – Uploading
 The final dataset therefore consists of four balanced classes, each with 40 images: